Shades of Death Road: Others

 There are some legends concerning a Native American spirit guide who supposedly takes the shape of a deer and appears at various points along the road at night.
 If drivers see him and do not slow down sufficiently enough to avoid a collision, they will soon get into a serious accident with a deer.

 Another legend tells of a bridge where, if drivers stop past midnight with their high beams on and honk their horns three times, they will see the ghosts of two young children who were run over while playing in the road.
 This legend actually refers to a bridge over the Flatbrook on Old Mine Road, not far from Shades of Death.
 The bridge is no longer accessible by car as a newer, larger bridge has been built next to it.
 The original bridge can still be reached on foot.

+Polaroids

-PolaroidsWeird NJ published correspondence from two anonymous readers who said they found hundreds of Polaroid photographs, some of them showing the blurred image of a woman, possibly in distress, scattered in woods just off the road during the 1990s.
+Weird NJ published correspondence from two anonymous readers who said they found hundreds of Polaroid photographs, some of them showing the blurred image of a woman, possibly in distress, scattered in woods just off the road during the 1990s.
 The magazine claims the local police began an investigation but the photos "disappeared" shortly afterward.